epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

-# Epigraphy.info VII Workshop in Leuven
+# ENCODE/Epigraphy.info VII Workshop in Leuven

-The *seventh Epigraphy.info workshop* will be taking place between **Monday April 24 and Wednesday April 26 2023 in Leuven**.
+The *seventh ENCODE/Epigraphy.info workshop* will be taking place between **Monday April 24 and Wednesday April 26 2023 in Leuven**.

 The event will be held primarily as in-person meeting but we plan for some combination of a hybrid format for participants that would otherwise be prevented from attending.

-More information about the venue, the registration and the programme will be available here in late January 2023.
+More information about the venue, the registration and the programme will be available here in early February 2023.

 *If you have any questions, please do not hesitate to contact the Epigraphy.info committee ([info@epigraphy.info](mailto:info@epigraphy.info)).*